God Is the Source of Power

 This does not mean that a person is without a role to play but that the Lord first provides the stimulus that arises the wish to be saved.
 He helps a person to make the decision to obtain redemption.
 And then, He provides a person with the power to make the decision effective so that redemption is carried out in the life.

 Thus, salvation is considered a cooperative work between the Lord and man, with God providing all the needed strength for man’s use.
 God wants all men to be saved.
 He has done everything to make that possible.
 It is His “good pleasure” that people should be restored to His divine image (Genesis 1:26).

-Paul declared that Christ was the source of all his own power.
+Paul declared that Christ was the source of all his own power: “I can do all things through Christ which strengthens me” (Philippians 4:13).
 All that needed to be done could be done by Christ-given strength.
-When the divine commands are faithfully followed, the Lord makes Himself responsible for the success of the work undertaken by the Christian.
-In Christ there is strength to do our Christian duty, power to resist temptation, help to endure affliction and patience to suffer and grace for daily growth.
-The Lord supplies courage for all the battles we may face.
-“I can do all things through Christ which strengtheneth me” (Philippians 4:13).
+When the divine commands are faithfully followed, the Lord makes Himself responsible for the success of the work carried out by the believer.
+In Christ, there is strength to do every godly duty, power to fight temptation, and help to endure hardships.

 Doing God’s will is the greatest miracle of the Christian life.
 There is no forcing yourself to be good!
-What you do as a Christian is the spontaneous out flowing of another Person’s life within you.
-Obedience becomes the natural response of God’s love in your life.
-To please someone you love is not a burden, but a delight.
-“I delight to do thy will, O my God: yea, thy law is within my heart” (Psalms 40:8).
-The Christian joyfully obeys God with gladness of heart.
+What you do as a Christian comes naturally out of another Person’s life inside you.
+Obedience becomes a spontaneous response to God’s love in your life.
+To please someone you love is not hard, but a Joy.
+David proclaimed, “I delight to do thy will, O my God: yea, thy law is within my heart” (Psalms 40:8).
+The believer gladly obeys God with joy of heart.
 And God will do the work of change.

 In His service,